 That’s because knowing how to write job descriptions that stand out requires a bit of know-how.
 Knowing everything about your company and the position isn’t enough.
 You also need to know how to present all that information to potential hires.

 Sounds hard?
 It’s actually not.
-Here are some tips and ideas you can use right now to write stellar job descriptions.
+Here are some tips and ideas you can use right now to write stellar job descriptions and attract top talent.

 Here we go.